arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

   geom_histogram(mapping = aes(x = pan_day), binwidth = 1)
 ```

 Finally, for the third task, you had to create a new code chunk by using copy and paste, **and** you had to add an aesthetic mapping using "fill".
-Complicated!

 ![`Lines 58-60 of visualize_exercises.Rmd`](media/task_3.png)<!-- style = "max-width:700px; border: 1px solid rgb(var(--color-highlight))" -->